mmkay/ais-exporter/demo/README.md

 $ cd demo
 ```

 Start everything up.
-This will build a new ais-exporter container the
+This will build a new aisexporter container the
 first time it is run.

 ```